CWolfs/MissionControl/docs/encounter-rulesets.md

-# Contract Type Rulesets
+# Encounter Rulesets

-Contract Type Rulesets are what control the manipulation of a mission/contract.
+Encounter Rulesets are what control the manipulation of a mission/contract.
 To manipulate encounters you create lots of `Logic` objects and submit them to the `EncounterLogic` system.
 Mission Control then intelligently runs these logic blocks at the correct point as the game runs.

 ## Example Ruleset
 Below is an example of the `AssassinateEncounterRules` used in Mission Control.
 We'll run through each bit of code to explain what is happening.